mvivek-dev/study-planner/README.md

 - 📊 Daily Study Tracker: Log and monitor your daily study sessions
 - 📝 Daily Planning: Plan your day with tasks and time estimates
 - 📈 Weekly Report: View statistics and visualizations of your study habits
+- Monthly Calendar: See all your plans and events along with integration with Google calendar

 ## Getting Started